Published on September 15, 2023

 Medicine, A10C MBChB Scottish Community Orientated Medicine (ScotCOM) (Entry – 2025)

 This course is available for entry beginning September 2025.
-The full degree will be completed via the University of St Andrews, School of Medicine.
-This course is unique and is designed to equip aspiring students with the innovative skills required for a modern career in Medicine.
+The full degree is completed via the University of St Andrews, School of Medicine.
+This course is unique and equips aspiring students with innovative skills required for a modern career in Medicine.
 In addition to providing the appropriate foundations of medical knowledge, this course focuses on community-based clinical teaching and primary care, whilst securing knowledge of hospital-based care.
 This program will help prepare graduates to embark upon careers in high-demand specialties and address complex, regional healthcare needs.

 Gateway to Medicine LQV9

-The Gateway to Medicine is a one-year program intended to promote the uptake of higher education, specifically the study of medicine, among those groups that are traditionally underrepresented at university.
+The Gateway to Medicine is a one-year program to promote the uptake of higher education, specifically the study of medicine, among under-represented groups at university.
 The Gateway provides the opportunity for students resident in Scotland who have completed S5 or S6 at school to study at the first-year undergraduate level.
 Those who complete the course successfully and meet the other requirements for progression will enter the A100 Medicine course at St Andrews.

 Medical Sciences (International Pre-Med)